PhD Research: Cultural Burning: Using Indigenous practice and science to apply fire strategically

 Using the results of the ecological experiments, literature review, observations and cultural knowledge gathered through interviews, the research project will produce two ‘fire and seasons calendars’.
 The first is developed in collaboration with the Banbai nation and will feature biocultural indicators which tell us when it is the right, and wrong, time to burn.
 A draft of this calendar has already been published and is entitled ‘WINBA = FIRE’.
 As our knowledge grows, we will continue to update the draft- the latest version was released in 2017.
 View Winba.
 Watch Michelle’s 3 Minute Thesis 2016 presentation here or view 3MT 2017 here.
 Listen to Banbai ranger Tremane Patterson and Michelle’s Restore Revegetate Regenerate 2017 presentation here

-The second fire and seasons calendar is being developed with the Ngukurr community in Arnhem Land, Northern Territory.
+The Yugul Mangi Fire and Seasons Calendar is being developed with the Ngukurr community in Arnhem Land, Northern Territory.
 This calendar also features biocultural indicators- which are very different in the northern savanna landscape.
-Through interviews with traditional owners of the proposed South East Arnhem Land Indigenous Protected Area, Michelle and her indigenous collaborators will develop a calendar which uses cultural and scientific knowledge to guide fire management.
-Michelle visited Ngukurr during the 2016 fire season to participate in burning with the Yugul Mangi rangers and will visit again in future to present them with the first draft of the fire and seasons calendar.
+Through interviews with traditional owners of the proposed South East Arnhem Land Indigenous Protected Area, Michelle and her indigenous collaborators have developed a calendar which uses cultural and scientific knowledge to guide fire management.
+Michelle visited Ngukurr during the 2016 and 2019 fire seasons to participate in burning with the Yugul Mangi Rangers.

 The CSIRO and Atlas of Living Australia (ALA) are working with Michelle and her Indigenous collaborators to test an ALA prototype online interactive Indigenous Seasonal Calendar platform to visualise and reflect the Indigenous knowledge contained with seasonal calendars and the context for which they were developed, as well as create some two-way sharing by linking to other biodiversity information contained in the ALA.
 This work is part ALA’s Indigenous Ecological Knowledge focus area which is exploring the role of various information management platforms in bridging the boundaries between traditional Indigenous knowledge and western science.
 The project were awarded an Indigenous Engagement Award for their work.